walk the Thames Path

 This is a longish day – designed so that you can arrive in Windsor early the next day.
 You start by walking along the riverbank outside the hotel past the site of Henley Regatta.
 Across the river is Fawley Court, believed by some to be the inspiration for Kenneth Grahame’s Toad Hall.

-After 6 miles from Henley you will arrive at the lovely village of Hurley, a great place to stop for lunch: there is a pub and a tea shop.
+After 6 miles from Henley you will arrive at the lovely village of Hurley, a great place to stop for lunch: there are two pubs and a tea shop.
 It’s a popular spot for picnics.

 The Destination

 Cookham is a pretty village by the river with a good choice of restaurants.
-You will be staying at Bel and the Dragon (remember that name?)
-Yes, it’s a sister hotel of where you stayed in Reading.
-No biscuit factory this time.
-You’re staying in a 600 year old coaching inn.
+You will be staying at Bel and the Dragon, a 600 year old coaching inn.

 This is the only night on the itinerary where you are staying in a small village.
 So enjoy the peace and quiet that Cookham offers.
 Cookham Moor, which lies just behind the hotel, is an ancient common now owned by the National Trust.
 Villagers once had the right to graze their animals on this land.